Disclosure: I may receive commissions for purchases made through links in this post.

 You can click on the image to see this page and scroll down to see the bonuses included, not all conferences will offer bonuses but many do.
 So keep an eye open for those as well!

-If you miss a favorite you may be able to purchase a pass that will allow you access to all the videos.
-As shown above the Canadian Online Homeschool Conference on is on sale until February 17th.
+If you miss a favorite you may be able to purchase a pass that will allow you access to all the videos for life!

 This is why you need that list to make sure you don’t miss any topics you really want to attend.